StefaneeT/RA-Statistics-Course/Module 2: Essential Statistical Techniques/1) Choosing the Right Statistical Test.md

 ## Categorical variables denote groupings and include:

-Ordinal: Represent data with a specific order.
+Ordinal: Represent data with a specific order.<br>
-Nominal: Represent group names.
+Nominal: Represent group names.<br>
 Binary: Represent data with a yes/no or 1/0 outcome.

 Select the appropriate test based on the types of predictor and outcome variables collected (in experiments, these correspond to independent and dependent variables).